-This year my younger daughter turned 4 on the Las Vegas Strip.
-A typical toddler birthday!!
-When my father-in-law moved to LV last year, we knew a trip out there with our kids was on the horizon.
+When my father-in-law moved to Las Vegas in 2017, we knew trips out there with our kids were going to be our new normal.
 So began the task of finding child friendly activities in Sin City.
-Spoiler alert: they exist.
+Spoiler alert: They DO exist!!

 Cutting Edge Playgrounds

 I assumed that simply strolling the kiddies down the Strip, with all the lights and sounds and people watching, would immediately enthrall them.
 I was wrong - they needed playgrounds.
 Luckily, Vegas actually has its share of super cool playgrounds.

 Our absolute favorite is steps from the adult world of Fremont Street in the open air shopping area called Downtown Container Park.
 Built in 2015 and located in the heart of Downtown LV, Container Park is a small, hip shopping, dining and gathering area.
 Two levels of shops and eateries form a perimeter around an interior playground.
 The playground is sleek and industrial looking with lots of twisty tube slides and places to climb.
 Container Park also has a large artificial lawn that hosts performances and events.
 The night we were there, we saw foam blocks to play with on the lawn and a hula hoop contest was happening.